Chapter 32

 VISIT THE GLOBAL CARNIVAL ?

-West Papuan tribal performers, Lantern parades, massive papier mache insects on stilts, wild high wire and trapeze acts, Cuban dance bands, Jewish Klezmer groups, Hungarian Gypsy dance troupes, a tent bazaar full of colourful clothing, hand-made jewellery and other crafts, herbal highs and delicious gourmet delights from all over the planet.
+West Papuan tribal performers, Lantern parades, massive papier mache insects on stilts, wild high wire and trapeze acts, Cuban dance bands, Jewish Klezmer groups, Hungarian Gypsy dance troupes, a tent bazaar full of colourful clothing, hand-made jewellery and other crafts, herbal highs and delicious gourmet delights from all over the Planet.

 In the afternoon sun, the atmosphere is relaxed.
 The higher energy acts are on in the evening.
 Now is a good time for “snacking” and wandering around the marquees, sampling the musical deli on offer.
-You may like to check out the tent of the Gyuto Monks from Tibet to see where they are up to with the Sand Mandala that they've been making all weekend.
+You might like to check out the tent of the Gyuto Monks from Tibet to see where they are up to with the Sand Mandala that they've been making all weekend.
 They're about two-thirds of the way to creating their disposable masterpiece.

 CALL IN AT THE GYUTO MONASTERY